nagasudhirpulla/taming_python/blog/skills/dataframe_merge_by_column.md

 In this post, we will learn how to join two DataFrames using `merge` function

-In order to merge a DataFrame with another the following can be us
+In order to merge a DataFrame with another either it's index or column can be used

 <hr/>

 ### Example: Getting values
 ```python